UST-DeMAF/DeMAF-Documentation/README.md

       ![DeMAF_Shell](resources/images/DeMAF_Shell.jpg)

 7. Inside the DeMAF-shell you can run the following commands:
-    - `transform`: transforms a deployment model into a EDMM Model
+    - `transform`: transforms a deployment model into an EDMM Model
       - **args**:
         - `location` (short: `l`): location of the deployment model
           - `technology` (short: `t`): deployment technology used (depends on available plugins `[bash, terraform, ...]`)